TheDim0nu4/Loan-Prediction/README.md

 It includes: <br>
 - loading the data. <br>
 - train-test split. <br>
-- applying a one-hot encoder on the categorical column. <br>
-- applying normalization on the numerical columns. <br>
-- applying SMOTEEN (a method that combines oversampling and undersampling). <br>
-- saving the preprocessed data. <br>
+- creating a preprocessing pipeline that handles numerical and categorical features and also applies SMOTE, an oversampling method, to handle class imbalance. <br>

-Code and explanation are available in preprocessing.ipynb
+Code and explanation are available in modeling.ipynb

 ## 🤖 Modeling

 In this step, we are going to train some machine learning models.
 We will train classic models for binary classification like logistic regression and support vector machines.
-We will also train powerful models like random forest and gradient boosting, which work well with non-linear data.
+We will also train powerful models like random forest and XGBoost, which work well with non-linear data.
 For each model, we will use grid search to find the best hyperparameters. <br>

-For each model we will do: <br>

-1. Define the model and the grid of parameters. <br>
-2. Train the model and find the best parameters. <br>
-3. Check the best parameters. <br>

-Then we will save our models. <br>

 Code is available in modeling.ipynb